nhsconnect/gpconnect/pages/support/support_run_website_locally.md

 toc: false
 sidebar: overview_sidebar
 permalink: support_run_website_locally.html
-summary: "How to run the website locally on your own PC."
+summary: "How to run the website locally on your own PC"
 ---

 Please follow the following instructions to setting up GitHub Pages to run locally: